etspaceman/scalacheck-faker/README.md

 val firstName: String = Faker.default.firstName()
 val nowInstant: Instant = Faker.default.nowInstant()

-// You can also construct a Faker instance using a manually-provided Locale: val ukFaker: Faker = new Faker(Locale.UK)
+// You can also leverage a Faker instance using a manually-designated Locale: val ukFirstName: String = Faker.en_GB.firstName()

-val ukFirstName: String = ukFaker.firstName()

 // Sometimes you need to be able to manually supply the seed for the random number generator.
 // You can do that below: